 The chlorophyll content of J. tanjorensis ranged from 4.64 mg/L for the raw sample to 3.40 mg/L for the sample processed at 80 °C for 20 minutes (Table 2).
-Freshly harvested samples of T. occidentalis had chlorophyll content of 5.72 mg/L (Table 5).
-Hydrothermal treatment at varying temperature caused significant difference (P=.05) in the chlorophyll content with time.
-At 60 °C, the chlorophyll content for 10, 15 and 20 minutes was 5.69, 5.40 and 5.19 mg/L, respectively while at 80 °C the chlorophyll content for 10, 15 and 20 minutes was 3.56, 3.42 and 3.41 mg/L, respectively.
+Freshly harvested samples of T. occidentalis had a chlorophyll content of 5.72 mg/L (Table 5).
+Hydrothermal treatment at varying temperatures caused a significant difference (P=.05) in the chlorophyll content with time.
+At 60 °C, the chlorophyll content for 10, 15 and 20 minutes was 5.69, 5.40 and 5.19 mg/L, respectively, while at 80 °C the chlorophyll content for 10, 15 and 20 minutes was 3.56, 3.42 and 3.41 mg/L, respectively.

 The raw leaf of V. amygdalina contained 5.54 mg/L of chlorophyll (Table 4).
-Hydrothermal treatment caused significant reduction (P=.05) in the chlorophyll content of V. amygdalina.
-At 60 °C for 5 minutes the chlorophyll content was 5.36 mg/L while it was 4.50/L for 20 minutes.
-There was further reduction to .81mg/L at 75 °C for 20 minutes.
+Hydrothermal treatment caused a significant reduction (P=.05) in the chlorophyll content of V. amygdalina.
+At 60 °C for 5 minutes, the chlorophyll content was 5.36 mg/L, while it was 4.50/L for 20 minutes.
+There was a further reduction to .81mg/L at 75 °C for 20 minutes.
 As presented in Table 5, the raw sample of C. argentea contained 4.97 mg/L of chlorophyll.
-Processing by blanching at 60 °C for 5 minutes decreased the chlorophyll content to 4.78 mg/L while blanching for 15 and 20 minutes decreased the chlorophyll content to 4.43 and 4.11 mg/L, respectively.
+Processing by blanching at 60 °C for 5 minutes decreased the chlorophyll content to 4.78 mg/L, while blanching for 15 and 20 minutes decreased the chlorophyll content to 4.43 and 4.11 mg/L, respectively.
 The lowest decrease in chlorophyll content of 3.63 mg/L was reported at 80 °C for 20 minutes.

-In general, hydrothermal processing of the selected leafy vegetables caused decrease in the chlorophyll content.
+In general, hydrothermal processing of the selected leafy vegetables caused a decrease in the chlorophyll content.
 The decrease in the concentration of chlorophyll was a function of temperature and time.
-The percentage decrease in chlorophyll of 26.72% was observed for J. tanjorensis at both 75 and 80 °C for 20 minutes (Table 2) while the highest percentage decrease in chlorophyll of 40.38% was observed for Telfairia occidentalis at 80 °C for 20 minutes (Table 3).
+The percentage decrease in chlorophyll of 26.72% was observed for J. tanjorensis at both 75 and 80 °C for 20 minutes (Table 2), while the highest percentage decrease in chlorophyll of 40.38% was observed for Telfairia occidentalis at 80 °C for 20 minutes (Table 3).

 For each of the vegetables studied, temperature and time had significant effects (P=.05) on the concentration of chlorophyll.
-This implies that there was better retention of chlorophyll by processing at relatively a lower temperature.
-Degradation of chlorophyll is an important complex catabolic process which occurs in green plants at all times of their lifecycle particularly during senescence and fruit ripening.
-Green colour in plant tissues is associated with the presence of chlorophyll which is an important index for the freshness and quality of plant products.
+This implies that there was better retention of chlorophyll by processing at a relatively lower temperature.
+Degradation of chlorophyll is an important complex catabolic process which occurs in green plants at all times of their lifecycle, particularly during senescence and fruit ripening.
+Green colour in plant tissues is associated with the presence of chlorophyll, which is an important index for the freshness and quality of plant products.
 A number of factors can be responsible for chlorophyll degradation in plants.
 Maturity, fruit ripening, senescence and processing treatments caused loss of chlorophyll [25,10].
-As reported in this study, processing such as hydrothermal treatments can cause significant reduction or degradation in the chlorophyll content of leafy vegetables.
-Chlorophyll degradation has been reported to be caused by dephytylation- removal of phytol tail and the central magnesium atom of the chlorophyll.
-The first step of dephytylation is catalysed by chlorophyllase which converts chlorophyll to phytol and chlorophyllide.
-Subsequently, removal of central magnesium converts chlorophyllide to pheophorbibe [12].
+As reported in this study, processing such as hydrothermal treatments can cause a significant reduction or degradation in the chlorophyll content of leafy vegetables.
+Chlorophyll degradation has been reported to be caused by dephytylation- removal of the phytol tail and the central magnesium atom of the chlorophyll.
+The first step of dephytylation is catalysed by chlorophyllase, which converts chlorophyll to phytol and chlorophyllide.
+Subsequently, removal of central magnesium converts chlorophyllide to pheophorbide [12].

-In an earlier study of kinetics of chlorophyll degradation of Malabar spinach (Basellae alba) and waterleaf (Talinum triangulare), it has been reported that hydrothermal treatments had significant effect on chlorophyll degradation [10].
+In an earlier study of the kinetics of chlorophyll degradation of Malabar spinach (Basellae alba) and waterleaf (Talinum triangulare), it was reported that hydrothermal treatments had a significant effect on chlorophyll degradation [10].
 Similarly, the present study observed degradation in the concentration of chlorophyll of selected leafy vegetables as influenced by hydrothermal processing operations.
 Conservation of chlorophyll is important during processing as the greenness of leafy vegetables is an important consumer index for freshness and quality.